If compassion could be learned, I’d hold a weekly Compassion class for white Evangelicals.

 that we could be moved to move toward suffering to alleviate it.

-Maybe the expectation was, that this tangible mercy was actually the truest and only measurement of whether or not we’re worthy of the name Christian.
+Maybe the expectation, was that this tangible mercy was actually the truest and only measurement of whether or not our faith means a damn thing to us.
+Maybe that it what salvation looks like when we’ve found it.